mahouboy23/IB-notes/TOK Essay.md

  - Examples and esses ot

-structure you made
 ## Introduction

-### Paragraph 1
+Paragraph 1:

-- Briefly state the prescribed title question and define key terms such as "evidence", "recent" and "strongest".
+- Introduce the essay title and briefly define key terms such as "evidence", "recent", and "strongest".
-- Provide a roadmap that you will explore this question in the natural sciences and history and discuss whether the most recent evidence is inevitably the strongest in these areas.
+- Provide an overview of the two areas of knowledge to be discussed (natural sciences and history) and the overall approach.

 ## Body Part 1 - Natural Sciences

-### Paragraph 2
+Paragraph 2 (Claim):

-- Claim: In the natural sciences, the most recent evidence is often assumed to be the strongest because it benefits from advanced technology and new discoveries that build on past research.
+- In the natural sciences, there can be a tendency to assume the most recent evidence is the strongest due to advantages like advanced technology.
-- Example: Discuss how modern technology allows for more accurate data collection and analysis in fields like genetics and astronomy compared to the past.
+- Example: Discuss how modern technology allows more accurate data collection and analysis compared to the past in fields like genetics.
-- Explain how this example supports the claim that recent evidence may be viewed as strongest in the natural sciences.
+- Explain how the example relates to the claim and title question.

-### Paragraph 3
+Paragraph 3 (Counterclaim):

-- Counter-claim: However, the most established theories in the natural sciences were once challenged by new evidence that was later proven to be incorrect.
+- However, the most established theories in natural sciences were once challenged by new evidence later proven incorrect.
-- Example: Discuss Barbara McClintock's challenge to the established theory of genes and how her ideas were initially rejected despite being correct.
+- Example: Discuss Barbara McClintock's initial rejection and later verification in genetics.
-- Explain how this example shows that the most recent evidence is not inevitably the strongest in the natural sciences.
+- Explain how the example shows recent evidence is not inevitably the strongest.

-### Paragraph 4
+Paragraph 4 (Summary):

-- Summarize the insights about whether recent evidence is strongest in the natural sciences based on the examples discussed.
-Reference could also be made to changing paradigms and theories over time.
+- Summarize insights from natural sciences discussion on whether recent evidence is strongest, with reference to changing paradigms.

 ## Body Part 2 - History

-### Paragraph 5
+Paragraph 5 (Claim):

-- Claim: In history, most recent evidence such as newly uncovered artifacts or documents is often viewed as providing the most accurate insights about the past.
+- In history, new artifacts/documents are often viewed as providing most accurate insights into the past.
-- Example: Discuss a specific example like a newly discovered papyrus that provides important historical evidence.
+- Example: Discuss a newly discovered historical artifact providing evidence.
-- Explain how this supports the claim that recent evidence seems strongest in history.
+- Explain how example supports the claim for strength of recent history evidence.

-### Paragraph 6
+Paragraph 6 (Counterclaim):

-- Counter-claim: However, reinterpreting past evidence through different perspectives can challenge existing historical narratives.
+- However, reinterpreting past history evidence through different lenses can challenge narratives.
-- Example: Discuss how historians have reinterpreted events like the fall of the Roman Empire through social or economic lenses rather than military explanations of the past.
+- Example: Discuss historians reinterpreting the fall of Rome through social lenses.
-- Explain how this challenges the notion that recent evidence is inevitably the strongest in history.
+- Explain how this challenges notion of recent evidence inevitably being strongest.

-### Paragraph 7
+Paragraph 7 (Summary):

-- Summarize insights about whether recent evidence is strongest in history based on examples discussed and how evidence can be reinterpreted.
+- Summarize insights from history discussion on whether recent evidence is strongest, with reference to reinterpretation over time.

 ## Conclusion

-### Paragraph 8
+Paragraph 8:

-- Synthesize the major insights from both areas of knowledge discussed in relation to the prescribed title question.
-Consider which counter-arguments were most compelling.
+- Synthesize major insights from both AOKs in relation to the title question.
-- Discuss the implications of when recent evidence should and should not be assumed the strongest based on the discussion.
-Consider different perspectives and limitations of the arguments.
+- Discuss implications of when recent evidence should/should not be assumed strongest.

-Structure i made
-## Introduction

-Paragraph 1:

-- Introduce the essay title and note how it raises questions about the relationship between recency of evidence and strength of evidence.

-- Define key terms like "evidence" and "strongest" evidence.

-- Provide an overview of the areas of knowledge to be discussed (natural sciences and history) and the approach to be taken in the essay.

-## Body

-Paragraph 2 (Natural Sciences Claim):

-- In the natural sciences, there can be a tendency to assume the most recent evidence is the strongest.

-- Provide an example of when this assumption has proved faulty in the natural sciences.

-- Explain how the example supports the claim and relate it to the essay title.

-Paragraph 3 (Natural Sciences Counterclaim):

-- However, the most recent evidence in the natural sciences often builds incrementally on prior knowledge.

-- Provide an example of when the most recent natural science evidence did build on previous evidence.

-- Explain how the example supports the counterclaim and relate it to the essay title.

-Paragraph 4 (History Claim):

-- In history, new evidence can lead to dramatic shifts in historical interpretations.

-- Provide an example of new historical evidence leading to revised understandings.

-- Explain how the example supports the claim and relate it to the essay title.

-Paragraph 5 (History Counterclaim):

-- However, new evidence in history may simply confirm previous historical accounts.

-- Provide an example of corroborating evidence in history.

-- Explain how the example supports the counterclaim and relate it to the essay title.

-## Conclusion

-Paragraph 6:

-- Synthesize the main insights about the title from the natural sciences and history exploration.

-- Discuss implications and significance of these insights.

-- Acknowledge limitations or other perspectives if applicable.
+- Acknowledge limitations and consider other perspectives.

 # TOK essay introduction:
 "In the pursuit of knowledge, the newest is not always the truest," wisely cautioned Johann Wolfgang von Goethe.
 With these words as our guide, let's embark on a journey that takes us through the realms of the natural sciences and history, as we seek to answer a fundamental question: "Are we too quick to assume that the most recent evidence is inevitably the strongest?"